Thursday, May 30, 2013

 Disaster Animal Rescue

-Contact: Julie Benedict Assistant CERT Leader for more information 802-431.5701or email julie.benedict@state.vt.us
+Contact: Julie Benedict Assistant CE RT Leader for more information 802-431.5701or email julie.benedict@state.vt.us

 COMMUNITY CONNECTIONS SUMMER CAMPS AND TRIPS